What are Today’s Young Entrepreneurs Doing Wrong?

 There’s a Bible quote that goes like this: “And no one after drinking old wine wants the new, for they say, ‘The old is better.'”

-This quote means that once you’ve tasted the freedom of an entrepreneur, it’s difficult to give your full attention, time and focus to the aggressive requirements of a 9 to 5 job.
+This quote captures the idea that once you’ve experienced the freedom of being an entrepreneur, it’s hard to fully commit to the rigid demands of a typical 9-to-5 job.
 Humans have a unique sense known as instinct.

 Once you’ve failed once in entrepreneurship and want to go back to employment, employers have this skeptical tendency to smell you out of a crowd of job hunters.